MultiSafepay/docs/content/payment-methods/edenred.md

 <summary>How to activate Edenred</summary>
 <br>

-1. Fill out the Edenred – [Registreer mijn website](https://registreermijnwebsite.edenred.be/) form, selecting the relevant checkbox for each voucher you want to offer.
+1. Fill out the Edenred – <a href="https://registreermijnwebsite.edenred.be/" target="_blank">Registreer mijn website</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> form, selecting the relevant checkbox for each voucher you want to offer.
 2. Sign a contract with Edenred.
 They'll give you an Edenred Merchant ID.
 3. Email your Edenred Merchant ID to <sales@multisafepay.com>
 4. We activate the payment method for your account.